-You may want to view CIs and their relationships in many scenarios, such as troubleshooting, planning, analyzing dependencies, and so on.
-The CMDB Explorer facilitates all these options while providing various options to modify your view of the environment.
-Select CIs from the search results, or anywhere CI information is available, to open them in the CMDB Explorer.
-The video in this topic gives an overview of how to use CMDB Explorer to visualize your data.
+As a CMDB user, you might want to view the CIs, their relationships and their dependencies in different scenarios such as while planning a change or adding new set of CIs.
+The CMDB Explorer enables you to make the changes and view their effects in your environment.
+You can select CIs from the search results, or from any screen on CMDB Portal where CI information is available and open the CI in CMDB Explorer.
+The video in this topic gives you an overview of how you can use CMDB Explorer to visualize your data.

 Before you begin

-- You must be logged in to the CMDB user interface as described in Accessing and navigating the CMDB Portal.
+You must be logged in to the CMDB Portal as described in Accessing and navigating the CMDB Portal.

 - You must also have a good working knowledge of datasets and CI names to be able to search them.